takavor/Armenian-Dialect-Detector/README.md

 # Armenian Dialect Detector

 A fun little NLP project where I train different classifiers to determine whether a given text conforms to the Eastern Armenian or Western Armenian dialect.
 For training/testing data, random articles for both dialects were collected from Wikipedia using the Wikipedia API.
 Character-level $n$-grams were used for tokenization, with $n \in [3, 4, 5]$.
+Feature extraction was done by TF-IDF vectorization.

 ## Installation